heisenware/fsm-async/README.md

 ```

 On the object itself you can define life-cycle functions `on<event>` and
-`on<state>`, which will be automatically called and may fire further events:
+`on<state>`, which are automatically called and can be used to trigger
+further events:

 ```javascript
 const StateMachine = require('./StateMachine')